Can You Apply Stain With A Roller? (& Tips)

 Related Read: Should You Use a Roller or Brush For Varnish Paint?

-So, the best way to apply it is to use a rag or cloth.
-The rag won’t leave residue behind and will apply thin layers.
-You won’t leave brush marks if you use a rag.
-A sprayer can also work, but you must thin the coating first.
+So, the best way to apply solid stain is to use a rag or cloth.
+The rag or cloth won’t leave residue behind or brush marks, and will apply thin coats.
+You can use a sprayer too, but you must thin the coating first.

 Related Read: Latex Paint With a Roller?